 '''

-Console(config) #ipv6 nd snooping prefix timeout 200
+Console(config)#ipv6 nd snooping prefix timeout 200

 Console(config)#

 '''

-ipv6 nd snooping This command sets the maximum number of address entries in the dynamic user max-binding binding table which can be bound to a port.
-Use the no form to restore the default setting.
+ipv6 nd snooping This command sets the maximum number of address entries in the dynamic user binding table which can be bound to a port.
+Use the no form to restore the default max-binding setting.